The 2020 Black Thought Series is generously sponsored by the New Hampshire Charitable Foundation.

 Black Heritage Trail of New Hampshire

-Shadows Fall North, a 2016 documentary from the UNH Center for the Humanities and Atlantic Media, explores Black history in New Hampshire.
+Shadows Fall North, a 2016 documentary from the UNH Center for the Humanities and Atlantic Media Productions, explores Black history in New Hampshire.
 New Hampshire Humanities supported this work through our Community Project Grants.
-You can watch the full film here by using the password SFN2016.
+You can access the full film by contacting email@example.com.

 The Color of Wealth in Boston (study)